sofiammatias/tick-tick-bloom/README.md

 <img width="641" alt="image" src="https://user-images.githubusercontent.com/114782592/223540460-6de03be9-7d4e-4b8f-ba54-2c095fa8ac82.png">

-This graphic shows class imbalance from region to region, something I've found out by persistently observing one region RMSE much higher than the rest.
+This graphic shows **class imbalance** from region to region, something I've found out by persistently observing one region RMSE much higher than the rest.
 It was when I applied a weight to each of these classes to the model I was using that I could really surpass the benchmark score, from 1.57 to 1.2

 # Model

 When further studying the benchmark blog, I learned about a new machine learning model, which is an improvement of gradient boosting and decision tree models: LightGBM (Light Gradient Boosting Machine).
 LGBM is a gradient boosting framework that uses tree based learning algorithms.
 Find out all about this model [here](https://lightgbm.readthedocs.io/en/latest/index.html).

 This model is simple and easy to implement, yet it displays consistently good results for a machine learning model.
-It has the big advantage of not needing to preprocess categorical data (with one-hot encoding or others) and it does the job for you, as long as you do a little trick: change the dtype for each categorical column to "category" in your Python dataframe.
+It has the big advantage of **not needing to preprocess categorical data** (with one-hot encoding or others) and it does the job for you, as long as you do a little trick: change the dtype for each categorical column to "category" in your Python dataframe.

 It has a great deal of parameters you can fine-tune and it is a pain to do it without a automated optimizer, like Optuna.
+This was the work done in another challenge ([check the notebook](https://www.kaggle.com/code/sofiamatias/spaceship-titanic)).

 Still, the big breakthrough was to use class weights as one of the model hyperparameters, although the weight values calculation was not that straightforward, but I've ended up using number of rows for each class / total number of rows.